pivotal-cf/docs-phd-ds/service_plans.md

                         </tr>
                         <tr>
                             <td> Service Plan Feature Bullet 1 </td><td
-                                rowspan="4">These fields are for display only.
-The values in these fields display to users in the Cloud Foundry CLI and in the Marketplace section of the Pivotal CF Developer Console.</td>
+                                rowspan="4">These fields are used by the Pivotal CF Administrator to describe the details of the service plan to Pivotal CF users.
+The values in these fields display to users in the Marketplace section of the Pivotal CF Developer Console. </td>
                         </tr>
                         <tr>
                             <td>Service Plan Feature Bullet 2 </td>